 The pivot table widget allows you to create a crosstab between multiple fields.
 Each cell displays the chosen metric value that corresponds with both the row and column value for that cell.
 For example, you may wish to display the number of respondents from a given airport that fall into each of the three NPS categories.

 Field Type Compatibility

-Adding Formatting Rules to your metric allows you to specify how values in a certain range are formatted on the Pivot Table.
+Adding formatting rules to your metric allows you to specify how values in a certain range are formatted on the pivot table – for example, bolding results or changing their color once they fit within a certain numeric range.
 This is useful if you would like to be able to easily differentiate cells on the table based on their value.
-To access Formatting Rules:
+To access formatting rules: